 PF (Provident Fund) Contributions from both employer & employee:

-- Contribution by an employee: Contribution towards EPF is deducted from employee’s salary i.e., 12% of basic salary and standard allowance of the employee
+- Contribution by an employee: Contribution towards EPF is deducted from employee’s salary i.e., 12% of basic salary and PF applicable allowances of the employee

-- Contribution by an employer: The contribution made by an employer is 13% of the basic salary and standard allowance of the employee.
+- Contribution by an employer: The contribution made by an employer is 13% of the basic salary and PF applicable allowances of the employee.
 However this 13% is further subdivided into:

 - 3.67% of contribution towards Employees’ Provident Fund.